 What should be prepared from my kitchen to make Mouthwatering Madras Chicken?

-Apricot Jam, Bell Pepper, Bell Peppers, Buttermilk, Chicken, Chicken Stock, Creme Fraiche, Dijon Mustard, Free-range Chicken Breast/s, Free-range Chicken Breasts, Fresh Parsley, Kale, Medium Curry Powder, Onion, Onions, White Basmati Rice, White Wine Vinegar
+Apricot Jam, Bell Pepper, Buttermilk, Chicken, Chicken Breast, Chicken Stock, Creme Fraiche, Dijon Mustard, Kale, Medium Curry Powder, Onion, Parsley, White Basmati Rice, White Wine Vinegar

 How many calories does Mouthwatering Madras Chicken have?